M.R.P. Exit Project Options

 Research papers are generally not more than 40 pages in length, plus notes and bibliography, and constitute the written product resulting from the student's independent research effort.
-A student earns 4 credits for a research paper.
+A student earns 4 credits for a research paper (inclusive both the research and writing credits).
 Typically, a research paper builds on research previously initiated by the student in a particular class.
 A student may not submit a paper previously submitted during a class.
 A student may, however, expand on or substantially revise a previously submitted paper as the basis for the research paper.
 Alternatively, a student may write a research paper to satisfy this requirement without basing it on work previously undertaken during a class.
 The scope of the research undertaken and the scope of the paper are intended to be substantially less than that required for a master's thesis.

 Generally, 75–125 pages in length, plus notes and bibliography, the master's thesis constitutes the written product resulting from the student's independent research effort.
-A student may earn between 6 and 10 credits for the master's thesis, with the actual number of credits to be determined by the student's graduate committee.
+A student may earn between 6 and 10 credits for the master's thesis (inclusive both the research and writing credits), with the actual number of credits to be determined by the student's graduate committee.
 The thesis should make an original contribution to knowledge in the field of planning, and demonstrate the student's familiarity with the literature and current debates in the field.
 Students planning to pursue a Ph.D. in the future should choose the thesis option, as most Ph.D. programs require it.

 The following time frame is recommended in order to complete the M.R.P. degree within two years.
 Please be aware that this schedule is very tight.